sebitamontana/bueno-discussions-de-psych/README.md

 # the rules :)))))
 ok here are the rules:

-1. no spam (unless its funny if you post spam and its not funny then you die irl)
+1. spam
-2. no dave and bambi hate cause its pointless seriously stop trying to change peoples opinions over the internet just shut up already
+2. yes dave and bambi scripts
 3.